meteor/guide/content/vue.md

 <h3 id="vue-and-meteor-realtime-data-layer-subscriptions">Using subscriptions in Vue components</h3>

-In Vue component, add `meteor` object.
-It may contain subscriptions definitions or sources like cursors to your data sources.
+In your Vue component, add a `meteor` object.
+It may contain subscriptions or reactive data sources like cursors and `ReactiveVar`s.

 ```javascript
 export default {